EuRoXy/UVR/README.md

 # UVR
 1.
-- Compute UV radiance in A,B,C range, UV index from spectra
+- Compute UV radiance in A,B,C range and UV index from spectra
-- Exposure time to reach a sufficient dose Vitamin-D
+- Exposure time to get tanned or to reach a sufficient dose of Vitamin-D
-- Photolysis rate
+- Photolysis rate of O(¹D)

 2. via interative notebooks [Pluto.jl](https://github.com/fonsp/Pluto.jl)
 - Radiative transfer modelling using [Docker container of LibRadtran model](https://hub.docker.com/u/siarhei)